 5

-The variable is a kind of bucket in which we can store a data type.
-For example, in the below code snippet, we are treating "temp_variable" as a variable to store the value 6.
-Now this variable can be used somewhere else in the code, carrying the value of 6 with it.
+A variable is a storage container for a data type.
+For example, in the following code snippet, "temp_variable" is treated as a variable to store the value 6 having int data type.
+This variable can then be used elsewhere in the program, carrying the value of 6.

 temp_variable = 6